 On the other side, a diligent tenant who had a Phase I ESA performed prior to moving in and beginning operations would be able to provide the defense that the contamination was the result of a pre-existing REC and that they are not liable.

-The scope of Phase I ESA includes the All Appropriate Inquiries (AAI) required in order for the User to qualify for Limited Liability Protections (LLPs) under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA, aka Superfund):
+The scope of Phase I ESA includes All Appropriate Inquiries (AAI) required in order for the User to qualify for Limited Liability Protections (LLPs) under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA, aka Superfund):

 - Interviews with past and present owners, operators, and occupants.
 The Environmental Professional will ask the site owner, site personnel, adjacent property occupants, and relevant government officials for any specialized knowledge of environmental conditions pertaining to the property.

 - Reviews of historical sources and federal, tribal, state, and local government records.

 - Visual inspection of the facility and adjoining properties to survey existing site conditions.

-- Research of commonly known or reasonably ascertainable information to develop a strong understanding of present and historical site conditions.
+- Research commonly known or reasonably ascertainable information to develop a strong understanding of present and historical site conditions.

 Pending on the findings of Phase I ESA performed by an EP, the liability of a potential purchaser may be alleviated, the current owner of a property may qualify for a refinance, or a developer of a property may be able to move forward with construction.

 If the findings of the Phase I ESA necessitate soil, groundwater, or vapor sampling, the EP may recommend a Phase II ESA to further assess environmental conditions in relation to the property.
 However, the need for a Phase II ESA does not necessarily endanger the feasibility of the purchase, development, or sale of the property.
 A Phase II ESA can support the liability protections under CERCLA for the User.